 3 Key Cacao Butter Properties

-Chocolate makers will recombine cacao powder and cacao butter, along with other ingredients, to better control flavor and generate a more velvety texture in their chocolates.
+During the chocolate making process, cacao powder and cacao butter are recombined, along with other ingredients, to better control flavor and generate a more velvety texture in the chocolate.
 But, to really put cacao butter to use, it's important to fully understand its three main properties:

 1. Cacao butter has very little chocolate flavor.

 Interestingly, cacao butter's chocolatey aroma is greater than the flavor it actually provides, which is only a hint.
 It serves well as a background flavor and mostly adds richness to recipes.